How to Get an International Driving Permit for Thailand

 - Your valid passport.

-- Submit Your Application: Visit the office of the recognised issuing authority in your country, such as the American Automobile Association (AAA) in the U.S. or the local post office in the U.K. Submit your documents and pay the application fee.
-You should get the IDP on the spot or within a few days.
+3. Submit your application: Visit the office of the recognised issuing authority in your country, such as the American Automobile Association (AAA) in the U.S. or the local post office in the U.K. Submit your documents and pay the application fee.
+You should get the IDP immediately or within a few days.
+You must get your IDP in your home country.
+Thailand does not issue IDPs to foreigners who only have their home country's driver’s licence.

 Tips for a smooth IDP application process